 Mount the beam ahead of the first line.
 Cross it lengthwise.
-At the far end jump to the ground beyond the limiting line.Between the two lines, loss of balance resulting in contact with the ground is considered a fault.
+At the far end jump to the ground beyond the limiting line.
+Between the two lines, loss of balance resulting in contact with the ground is considered a fault.

-CHICANE
+OBSTACLE 19 CHICANE

-Length
+Length 8.0 m

 Height of railing

-Diameter of railing
+Diameter of railing.
+4.5 - 5.5 cm